March 31, 2025

 Algebra Media's website

-“Consistent uploads, steady views, and the creator’s niche are critical,” David says.
-A lack of content from the past few months might serve as a red flag to a manager looking for active creators in the space.
+"Consistent uploads, steady views, platform-specific performance, and the creator's niche are critical evaluation factors," David says.
+A lack of recent content might serve as a red flag to managers looking for active creators who can deliver ROI for brand partnerships.

 Oyinkan also expressed the need to be accessible.
 Many creators she's tried to reach out to in the past simply don't have easy ways to get in touch with them.
 That might mean making a website with a contact form, if you don't want to share your email publicly.